openmailbox/tsrp-docs/vault/community.vision.md

 If we apply the principles of the FOSS movement to RP community development, we remove the artificial ceiling.
 Imagine a world where the best indie modders work with instead of against each other for the benefit of all.
 The potential is limitless, and incentivization is no longer tied to commercial success.

 Perhaps this is an overly idealistic outlook, but it's certainly more appealing than our current cuthroat ecosystem of communities trying to step on each other to reach the top.
 We propose inverting the current success pyramid that dominates the larger RP server modding community.
 We will do this by publishing all of our work under a strong copyleft open-source license, and reducing the friction that inherently discourages external contributions.
-We will not compromise quality for expendiency.
+We will not compromise quality for expediency.
 We will share and share-alike.